 To calculate field verification rates, Navigant compared results from the field site visits to the program tracking database for each measure.
-The comparison included data relating to measure quantities and measure efficiencies.
+The comparison included data relating to measure quantities and lan 26 2016 measure efficiencies.
 Field verification rates are a quantifier of how closely the verified characteristics match the reported characteristics for each measure.